austinkeeley/i-am-disappoint/README.md

 ## One day at work...

     Boss:  Our build is broken but we want to promote it to staging.
     Me:    Well, we should probably fix the build.
     Boss:  Yeah, but it would be nice if we could promote the build but tell people it's broken and not to use it.
     Me:    What.

 ## Getting Started
-This plugin requires Grunt `~0.4.5`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install i-am-disappoint --save-dev